Graph-COM/CO_ProxyDesign/README.md

 **case 1** $f$ or $g$ could be written out by hand:

+In this case, our relaxation-and-rounding procedure would reduce to the same framework as the probabilistic framework introduced in **Erdos goes neural**[<sup>1</sup>](#refer-anchor-1) such as the max-clique and the weighted-cut problem.
+Once the objectives could be written out by hand, they could be written out in the entry-wise concave (affine) way due to their discrete property (See our Theorem 2).

 For example, in our feature-based edge covering problem, we directly write out the constraint

 $$ \textbf{Edge Covering Constraint:} \quad g_r(\bar{X};C) = \sum_{v\in V} \prod_{e:v\in e}(1-\bar{X}\_e) $$

-To mention that, in the Erdos probabilistic methods paper, the max-clique and weighted-cut could be classified into this case.
-Once their objectives and constraints could be written out by hand, they could definitely be written out in the entry-wise concave(affine) way.

 **case 2** $f$ or $g$ is unknown:

-Use neural network as the proxy $h$ to learn them, the structure of the networks could be constructed as:
+We need to first use neural networks as the proxy $h$ to learn them, the structure of the networks could be constructed as:

 * To learn a discrete function $h:\{0,1\}^{|V|}\times \mathcal{C}\rightarrow \mathbb{R}$, we adopt a GNN as the relaxed proxy of $h$.
 We first define a latent graph representation in $\mathbb{R}^F$ whose entries are all entry-wise affine mappings of $X$.